 Highlighting errors in XSLT

-The XSLT support can detect a range of errors in XSLT constructs, such as misspelled template names, missing template parameters, bad match-patterns, references to undeclared variables, wrong or useless embedded XPath expressions, etc. and also offers Quick Fixes to automatically fix some of those errors.
+The XSLT support can detect a range of errors in XSLT constructs, such as misspelled template names, missing template parameters, bad match-patterns, references to undeclared variables, wrong or useless embedded XPath expressions, and so on and also offers Quick Fixes to automatically fix some of those errors.

-Where allowed, XPath function-calls, Axis names, Numbers, Strings, etc. are highlighted according to the currently active color scheme.
-If a different coloring is desired, those colors can be configured in the tab on the Color Scheme page of the Settings / Preferences Dialog.
+Where allowed, XPath function-calls, Axis names, Numbers, Strings, and so on are highlighted according to the currently active color scheme.
+If a different coloring is desired, those colors can be configured in the tab on the Color Scheme page of the Settings / Preferences dialog.

 XPath syntax checks